-The District is required to provide educational services to all school age children who reside within its boundaries.
-Attendance at school may be denied to any child who does not provide an immunization record to the school regarding the child's immunity to certain childhood diseases.
+The Charter School provides educational services to the children enrolled at the School.
+Attendance at the Charter School may be denied to any child who does not provide an immunization record to the School regarding the child's immunity to certain childhood diseases.
 Immunity requirements are met if the child has received or is in the process of receiving immunization as specified by the Board of Health and Welfare or has previously contracted the disease.
 The parent or legal guardian of the child must comply with the immunization requirements at the time of admission and before attendance for the child.